THIS COURSE IS CLOSED AS OF 30.06.2017!

 This course has been devised as part of the European EmployID project, for Public Employment Services (PES) practitioners and careers professionals.
 Our 5 lessons will run over a period of 6 weeks with an estimated workload of 3.5 hours per week; the total workload is expected to be 17.5 hours.

-What to expect in each Lesson?
+What to expect in each Week?

 The course gives you the opportunity to: